Making Your Wishes Known

-An advance directive is a legal document that allows you to make your medical/healthcare wishes known to your family, friends and medical personnel in the event you become unable to make decisions for yourself. (ex: stroke, coma,) and you are unable to express yourself.
+An advance directive is a legal document.
+It allows you to make your medical/healthcare wishes known… t o your family, friends and medical personnel.
+This happens in the event you become unable to make decisions for yourself. (ex: stroke, coma,) and you are unable to express yourself.
 These documents can be put into place as early as 18 years old.
 This allow you, as an individual, to make your health decisions ahead of time.
 It also takes the stress off family members to make those decisions for you.
 For a good example of why this is important, look at what could happen if you don’t have this emergency information.

-A good advanced directive describes the treatments you would want or do not want depending on how sick you are.
+A good advanced directive describes the treatments you would want.
+It also addresses ones that you do not want depending on how sick you are.

 Advance directives take many forms and each state is very different.
 You may change or cancel your advanced directive at any time, as long as you are considered of sound mind to do so.
 That means you are able think rationally, and communicate your wishes in a clear manner.

 There are times when you do not have time to put things in writing.
 Maybe you have a sudden change in your health and you are faced with a sudden change in your condition.
-You should express to your doctor and your family exactly what your expectations are at this time.
-Wishes made while in the hospital will be followed and override anything made in writing by you earlier.
+It is never too early to have this discussion.
+You should express your wishes to your doctor and your family.
+Be exact as to what your expectations are at this time.
+Wishes made while in the hospital will be followed.
+They override anything made in writing by you earlier.